13th Waffen Mountain Division of the SS Handschar (1st Croatian): Operation Fliegenfänger

 Operation Fliegenfänger (Flypaper) was launched on 14 July 1944.
-It aimed to destroy a makeshift Partisan runway in the Osmaci area about 26 km southeast of Tuzla, south of the Tuzla–Zvornik road and the Partisan forces guarding it.
+It aimed to destroy a makeshift Partisan runway and the Partisan forces guarding it in the Osmaci area about 26 km southeast of Tuzla, south of the Tuzla–Zvornik road.
 The airstrip was just north of the southern boundary of the security zone and was being used by Allied aircraft to bring in supplies and evacuate wounded Partisans to Italy.
 It had been built by the 19th Birač Brigade of the 27th East Bosnia Division between 3 and 6 July, and the first flight into the airfield occurred on the night of 6/7 July.
 The 19th Birač Brigade was also responsible for its defence.
 Two battalions of the 27th Regiment, along with a battalion of Chetniks from Majevica launched the operation from the line of Caparde–Memići–Prnjavor, and captured the towns of Osmaci and Memići and damaged the airfield despite stiff resistance.
 That afternoon, the 19th Birač Brigade counter-attacked and pushed the German and Chetniks back across the Tuzla–Zvornik road.
 At the same time as the counter-attack was underway, the headquarters of the Partisan 3rd Corps ordered the 36th Vojvodina Division to clear the enemy from the area so that the airfield could be used.
 During the night of 14/15 July, elements of the 36th Vojvodina Division arrived in the Osmaci area and relieved the 19th Birač Brigade, which moved towards Srebrenica.
 During the night of 16/17 July, Allied aircraft delivered equipment to Osmaci and about 100 wounded Partisans were airlifted to Italy.

 According to German reports, 42 Partisans were killed, while the division's losses were four dead and seven wounded.
 The Partisan force withdrew south to the Vlasenica–Rajići area.
 The cooperation with the Chetnik battalion was described in the IX SS Mountain Corps war diary as "effective".